 I currently teach full time in the University of Virginia Department of Drama.
 My courses for 2019-2020 are Acting I and Speaking in Public.

-I’m a voice and speech teacher with a deep love of language and the spoken word, a keen ear, and a kind spirit.
-I teach acting, breath-body connection, vocal embodiment, articulation/warm-up skills, verbal action, IPA, text analysis, Shakespeare and accents.
+I’m a voice, speech, and acting teacher with a deep love of language and the spoken word, a keen ear, and a kind spirit.
+I teach acting, public speaking, breath-body connection, vocal embodiment, articulation/warm-up skills, verbal action, IPA, text analysis, Shakespeare and accents.
 Since childhood I’ve loved puns, word games, and silly voices.

 I hold an MFA from American Conservatory Theater and a BFA from UC Santa Barbara, both in Acting.
 My conservatory training and background in theater acting provide insight into the challenges that actors often encounter, and allow me to help students integrate the work into performance.